Overview

 participantIdentitystringIdentity of the SIP participant whose audio AMD should listen to.
 When omitted, AMD attaches to the session's linked participant or the first remote audio track in the room.
 Set this when the room might have other participants so AMD timers don't start on the wrong track.

 noSpeechTimeoutMsnumberDefault: 10000Maximum time in milliseconds to wait for a transcript before AMD gives up.
-When this elapses with no speech detected, AMD settles as machine-unavailable.
+When this elapses with no speech detected, AMD settles as uncertain.
+The timer starts when the call is answered, not when AMD starts, so ringback and early media don't count against it.

 detectionTimeoutMsnumberDefault: 20000Maximum time in milliseconds for the entire detection.
 When this elapses, AMD settles with whatever evidence is available.